Learning to Importance Sample in Primary Sample Space: Primary Sample Space (PSS) Warping

 \subsection{Generating Rendering Samples}

-For rendering, we then use the forward mapping $\Psi$, which can easily be derived from $\Psi^{-1}$ as shown above.
-Note that $\Psi$ shares trained parameters of $\Psi^{-1}$.
+For rendering, we use the forward mapping $\Psi$, which can easily be derived from $\Psi^{-1}$ as shown above.
+Note that $\Psi$ reuses trained parameters of $\Psi^{-1}$.
 We generate an arbitrary number of samples distributed approximately according to the target density as represented by the learned warp, as illustrated in Figure~\ref{fig:samplegeneration}.